tbyerly/agility2018-dhd/docs/class3/module2/lab1.rst

-Lab 1 – Quick GUI Overview of the Visibility and reporting Available
+Lab 1 – Quick GUI Overview of the Visibility and Reporting Available
 ====================================================================

 Task 1 – View the New Visibility Page